 (B) The chief shall adopt rules under this section that do all of the following:

-(1) With respect to in-stream mining, and in consultation with the chief of the division of soil and water resources, determine periods of low flow, which are the only time periods during which in-stream mining is allowed, and develop and implement any criteria, in addition to the criteria established in section 1514.02 of the Revised Code, that the chief determines are necessary for the permitting of in-stream mining;
+(1) With respect to in-stream mining, and in consultation with the chief of the division of water resources, determine periods of low flow, which are the only time periods during which in-stream mining is allowed, and develop and implement any criteria, in addition to the criteria established in section 1514.02 of the Revised Code, that the chief determines are necessary for the permitting of in-stream mining;

 In defining "significant," the chief shall focus on changes that increase the likelihood that the mining operation may have a negative impact on the public.